nextflow-io/nextflow/docs/operator.rst

-A second version of the ``splitFastq`` operator allows you to split a FASTQ formatted content in record objects, instead of text chunks.
+A second version of the ``splitFastq`` operator allows you to split a FASTQ formatted content into record objects, instead of text chunks.
 A record object contains a set of fields that let you access and manipulate the FASTQ sequence data with ease.